 Buying From The Carrier

-Buying directly from a mobile carrier like Verizon and AT&T or a smaller carrier like Republic Wireless, Tello Mobile or Google Fi (formerly Project Fi), is usually the easiest way to go about buying a new phone.
+Buying directly from a mobile carrier like Verizon, AT&T, and T-Mobile, or a smaller carrier like Republic Wireless, Tello Mobile, or Google Fi (formerly Project Fi), is usually the easiest way to go about buying a new phone.
 After all, most of us have been buying from our carriers for a decade or more.

 Advantages of buying from a carrier